Tutorial: Generate Python Code from Your Model

 Step 5: Generate the optimized code

-We can specify different optimization options in order to produce the more performant code.
-For example, we can supply following set of options to produce the optimized code.
+You can specify different optimization options to produce more performant code.
+For example, supply the following set of options to produce optimized code.

 }